 When it comes to this life, we see a different perspective from God’s position.
 He is saying, if you try to hold onto this life,(like it’s so important that it means everything to you), then you are eventually going to lose it.
-You see, this life carries no eternal value to it on it’s own.
-The endpoints of a life is lived only for the sake of happiness result in personal loss—happiness is fleeting and for those who live to be happy, the world provides no shortage of bad solutions.
+You see, this life carries no eternal value on it’s own.
+The endpoints of a life that are lived only for the sake of happiness result in personal loss—happiness is fleeting and for those who live to be happy, the world provides no shortage of bad solutions.

 There is an eternal consequence to the decisions we make in life.
-We are subject to an eternal God who judges both the living and the dead, it is at His throne to which we will all eventually congregate and be held accountable for the deeds we have done in this life.
+Everyone is subject to an eternal God who judges both the living and the dead, it is at His throne to which all will eventually congregate and be held accountable for the deeds they have done in life.

 This is God’s Universe, this is His world, we were made by Him and for Him, and through Him exists all that we see.
 It is God’s standard of righteousness by which we will be held accountable, and it was through His sacrifice we have been redeemed from death.